noegroup/aggforce-legacy/README.md

 depends on features: these features control how the map can change as a function of configuration.
 Second, note that JAX must be installed to use the features included in this library (as we do here).
-Finally, note that this approach is much more computationally expensive that the static mappings and has not yet been shown to produce significantly better force mappings.
+Finally, note that this approach is much more computationally expensive than the static mappings and has not yet been shown to produce significantly better results.

 ```python
 from aggforce import linearmap as lm